extremefattypunch/dotfiles/README.md

 yay -S github-desktop visual-studio-code-bin
 ```
 i know vscode cringe...but some stuff like `julia repl` is just easier run in visual-studio-code. it's all set up for you...compared to having to lots of config in neovim

+github-desktop is the only one that does pulling pushing the most reliably. the gui is also intuitive
 ## autostartup services
 if not already installed with ml4w do
 ```